-While walking, there are times we stumble, just like in life; there are times we can walk faster, or slower, mirroring how we can get so enveloped in our actions that ‘time flies’, or become so mindful that we slow down not only in bodily movements, but in thought, and so on.
+While walking, there are times we stumble, just like in life; there are times we can walk faster, or slower, mirroring how we can get so enveloped in our actions that ‘time flies’, or and we can also become so mindful that we slow down not only in bodily movements, but in thought, and so on.

 In that sense, walking is the very definition of simplicity: put one step in front of the other at an even rhythm.
 Simple.
-And I appreciate simplicity because although simplicity is oft-overlooked but has resounding effects.
+And I appreciate simplicity because although simplicity is oft-overlooked, it has resounding effects.

-Simplicity leads individuals to not overcomplicate things; it leads to less clutter; it leads to streamlined approach in many different things; it also helps sear the individual to enjoying the totality of life in its full breadth and scope.
+Simplicity leads individuals to individuals not overcomplicating things; it leads to less clutter; it leads to streamlined approach in anything an individual decides; it also helps sear individuals to enjoy the totality of life (when coupled with mindfulness) in its full breadth and scope.
 More significantly, simplicity, via its very nature, also helps individuals in attaining mindfulness in other areas as well.
-In that mindfulness the individual becomes centered and is able to tackle any circumstance.
+In that mindfulness, the individual becomes centered and is able to tackle any circumstance.

-Oft times I wonder, what would it be like to walk on the Moon, and have Earth be part of the canvas in the night sky, rather than the Moon instead?
+When I’m outside, oft times I wonder, what would it be like to walk on the Moon, and have Earth be part of the canvas in the night sky, rather than the Moon instead?
 In other words, instead of having the Moon be the pearl that glistens gloriously amid the canvas of the night, what would it be like to have the beautiful blue marble that we currently live in be the majestic view that greets us while standing on the Moon?

 Perspective changes everything.
-Perspective changes thoughts, changes circumstances, and changes people.
-That’s why viewing the Earth from the Moon while walking has always resonated within me somehow.
+Perspective changes thoughts, it changes circumstances, and it changes people.
+That’s why viewing the Earth from the Moon while walking has always resonated within me to an incredible degree.
 What do you think walking on the Moon would be like?

-Walking on the moon, heck, merely standing on the moon, and doing nothing but just being there, seeing space from a whole ‘nother point of view has this invigorating feeling to it.
-It would be one of the moments in life that changes you for the better.
+Walking on the moon, heck, merely standing on the moon and doing nothing but just being there, seeing the Earth and space from a different vantage point has this invigorating feeling to it.
+It would be one of the moments in life that would probably change you forever.

 Those are some of the best things in life: memorable moments.
 And moments that change you for the better are the best.

 One could argue incisive moments are some of the best parts of life because they have this effect at times that changes you to the core.
-And why wouldn’t they be?
-If you are becoming something different, something more, you are evolving, becoming anew.
+And why wouldn’t they?
+If you are growing as an individual, you are evolving, becoming anew.
 Isn’t that what life is about?
 Change?
 Evolution?
 What’s better than having a hand in that?

 Who could have thought that something so simple, going for a walk, could have so many resounding effects that could even stoke an individual’s evolution?